ubuntu-mate/ubuntu-mate.org/pages/funding.md

 ## Affiliate Links

-Some page on this website include Amazon affiliate links to products we've tested and are known to be compatible with Ubuntu MATE.
+Some pages on this website include Amazon affiliate links to products we've tested and are known to be compatible with Ubuntu MATE.
 Clicking those links will earn us a commission, with no additional cost to you, in the event of purchases.